 Create tiny reindeer antlers with brown pipe cleaners.
 Attach them to the elf’s head and don’t forget to make a pair for yourself!

 3. The Legend of the Candy Cane – Lori Walburg

 Have your Elf holding some traditional candy canes, so your child can see the meaning in the candy themselves while reading the book.

 4. Carl’s Christmas – Alexandra Day

 Use brown or tan craft felt or foam to make your own dog bone ornament.
-Just cut out the shape and add ribbon for hanging.
+Just cut out the shape and add a ribbon for hanging.

 5. Snow Friends – M. Christina Butler

 Create your own snowball fight using a handful of white pom-poms or cotton balls.